CrazyChickenDev/portfolio-v2/content/featured/Privilegio/index.md

 showInProjects: true
 ---

-I the official website of Privilegio, a website that offers a smart way to manage tuition payments and funding for international students.
+I built and designed the official website of Privilegio, a website that offers a smart way to manage tuition payments and funding for international students.